prof3ssorSt3v3/mad9011/notes/weekly-notes.md

 ## Week 4 - Time to draw (Illustrator drawing tools)

-- Discussion of hybrid learning module videos
+- Discussion of Week 4 hybrid notes and videos
-- Recap of learning module videos
+- Recap of Week 4 notes and videos
-  - •••
   - The Pen Tool
   - The Pencils and Paintbrush tools
   - Pathfinder and Builder tools
   - Clipping mask

 ```
 - Hybrid Exercise: 3.
 Character vectorization (3%)